7th Oct 2024

 FAQs

 Yes, a deep plane facelift or SMAS facelift can be combined with other facial cosmetic procedures such as eyelid surgery (blepharoplasty), brow lift, neck lift, and fat transfer.
 Combining these procedures can help you achieve more comprehensive results.
+It is best to mention this at time of booking your consultation.
+During your consultation our FRCS plastic surgoesn will examine your face and listen to what you want to achieve.
+This will ensure they can give you the coirrect treatment plan to achieve the best results.

 A SMAS facelift can result in less scarring than a deep plane facelift.
 However it really does depend on the expertise of your facial plastic surgeon.
 Your surgeon will make the incision in an area of the face that is not visible, and they will use care to ensure minimal scarring.
 If you are interested in a facelift the best option will be to discuss what you want to achive.
 Our plastic surgeons can then advise if a Smas face lift or a deep plane will give you the results you are after.